IRT-SystemX/neuralde/README.md

 ![Drag Racing](_static/schema.png)

-The executable version can be run directly by installing the python library or by running the dockerized verison.
+The executable version can be run directly by installing the python library or by running the dockerized version.
 We describe in the following the process in two cases.

 # Getting started